jrmajor/laravel-fluent/README.md

 ]); // jrmajor added 2 new photos to his stream.
 ```

+This package is a Laravel wrapper around [jrmajor/fluent-php](https://github.com/jrmajor/fluent-php).

 You may install it via Composer: `composer require jrmajor/laravel-fluent`.
-It supports Laravel 8.0 and 9.0.
+It supports Laravel 8 and 9.

 ## Usage